jarekj9/paste/README.md

 VERSION INFORMATION

 #########################################################
+- Version 1.62 - fixed option to 'hide in tray' with conf file (but there is a bug in Windows7)
 - Version 1.61 - changed behaviour of second clipboard
 - Version 1.6 - added 'second clipboard' and possiblitity to load some settings from config file
 - Version 1.5 - added capability to minimize into system tray